owlike/genson/website/Documentation/UserGuide.md

   final int building;
   final String city;

-  // we could also put @Creator annotation, if we had multiple
+  // we could also put @JsonCreator annotation, if we had multiple
   // constructors and wanted Genson to use this one. public Address(@JsonProperty("building") int building, @JsonProperty("city") String city) {
     this.building = building;